|IMPORTANT - The arrangements outlined below apply to Sydney, Illawarra, Blue Mountains and the Newcastle area.|

 Plumbers and drainers must submit a Notice of Work (NoW) before work commences.

-For more information go to the Applying for a Notice of Work page on the Fair Trading website.
+For more information go to the Applying for a Notice of Work page.

 At the final inspection you must provide the Fair Trading inspector with a Certificate of Compliance (CoC).

-If no inspection takes place, the signed CoC and the SSD must be sent to Fair Trading and the property owner within 7 working days.
-You can email to PIASadmin@finance.nsw.gov.au if the inspection fee was paid through a Quick Check agent or submit it through MyInspections in other cases.
+If no inspection takes place, the signed CoC and the SSD must be sent to Fair Trading and the property owner within seven working days.
+You can email PIASadmin@finance.nsw.gov.au if the inspection fee was paid through a Quick Check agent or submit it through MyInspections in other cases.

 You must always give a copy of the CoC to your customer, whether the work is inspected or not.